sameh999/Computer_Vision/project-1/Readme.md

-## first project build for computer vision route map in compuetr vision course
+# First project build for computer vision route map in computer vision course
+## requirements will receive

 ## Part 0.
 Dataset Preparation
 To complete the assignment you will need to download the MNIST dataset and devise an appropriate training set split.
 You may acquire the dataset using the method of your choice.
 Note that some sources e.g. sklearn have reduced the samples to only 1797 (this could negatively affect your results).
 If you use the full dataset, you are free to sample from the dataset to reduce the overal training samples.
 The overall accuracy is less important than your  observations and comparisons.
 For example classifying the full 10,000 test images might take approximately 15 minutes using k-NN.